Will Smith Preview, Player Props: Dodgers vs. Braves

 Will Smith At The Plate

-- Smith has driven in a run in 46 games this year (44.2%), including 16 games with more than one RBI (15.4%).
-He has also driven home three or more of his team's runs in three contests.
+- Smith has driven in a run in 46 games this year (43.8%), including 16 games with more than one RBI (15.2%).
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.